 Comprehensive Osteopathic Medical Licensing Examinations

 The Comprehensive Osteopathic Medical Licensing Examinations (COMLEX-USA) are administered by the National Board of Osteopathic Medical Examiners (NBOME) and are divided into three levels.
-Levels 1 and 2 (which consists of 2 parts) are completed during the predoctoral years and Level 3 is given to qualified graduates during their first year of postgraduate (residency) training.
-The Level 2 examination consists of two independent components — a Cognitive Evaluation (Level 2-CE) and a Performance Evaluation (Level 2-PE).
-The former predominantly tests a student’s knowledge base and the latter predominantly his/her clinical skills.
+Levels one and two are completed during the predoctoral years and Level 3 is given to qualified graduates during their first year of postgraduate (residency) training.

-Students are allowed a maximum of three attempts to pass COMLEX-USA Level 1 and each component of COMLEX-USA Level 2.
+Students are allowed a maximum of three attempts to pass COMLEX-USA Level 1 and COMLEX-USA Level 2.
 Any student who fails to pass any individual component of the COMLEX-USA examination series after three attempts will be recommended for dismissal from the college.

 The College has instituted a mandatory laptop computer requirement.
 Specifics regarding the minimum configuration are updated and made available annually.

 Course Grade Reporting

 The process of determining grades and the criteria for passing a course are described explicitly in each course syllabus ratified by the Curriculum Advisory Committee (CAC) and posted prior to the beginning of the course.